stefankober/minimal-systemigram-description-language/README.md

 This creates a significant barrier to systems thinking.
 Without accessible visual tools, systemic reasoning often remains abstract, hard to teach, and even harder to share.

-Boardman and Sauser recognized this challenge and attempted to overcome it by introducing the **systemigram**: a narrative-based diagram that visually expresses a system’s structure and dynamics (in their book *Systemic Thinking.
+John Boardman and Brian Sauser recognized this challenge and attempted to overcome it by introducing the **systemigram**: a narrative-based diagram that visually expresses a system’s structure and dynamics (in their book *Systemic Thinking.
 Building Maps for Worlds of Systems, Wiley: 2013*).

 They describe a systemigram as “both a diagram and a system” (p.
 102), and elsewhere refer to it as a “graphical narrative of a system’s story” (paraphrased from multiple locations).
 The systemigram was meant to be readable, collaborative, and expressive—especially for complex social and organizational systems.